The Best DIY Home Security Systems of 2025

 View Packages Links to abodeProduct Specs

-Equipment Costs Packages starting at $160 Monitoring Options Professional and DIY Monitoring Costs Starting at $69 per year ($5.83 per month) Contract Lengths Yearly Installation Options DIY or professional Smart Platform Integration Alexa, Google Home, and Apple HomeKit abode is similar to SimpliSafe in many aspects, but it has a deeper reach into home automation, making it a particularly great choice for those who want a high-tech security system.
+Equipment Costs Packages starting at $159.99 Monitoring Options Professional and DIY Monitoring Costs Starting at $169 per year for the first year ($14.08 per month) Contract Lengths Month-to-month or Yearly Installation Options DIY or professional Smart Platform Integration Alexa, Google Home, and Apple HomeKit abode is similar to SimpliSafe in many aspects, but it has a deeper reach into home automation, making it a particularly great choice for those who want a high-tech security system.

 abode works with a number of third-party devices.
 That means you’re not limited to abode equipment.
 You can pair Z-Wave, Zigbee, and even HomeKit products.
 (That’s why it’s one of the best security systems for Apple users.)
 Of course, all that means a more complex setup process, but even though our home is well-equipped with home automation devices, it still took us less than an hour to set up abode.